anthonybudd/Open-Source-Crypto-ATM/ReadMe.md

 # OSCA - Open-Source Crypto ATM

-An ATM that anyone can build at home which receives cash and returns a cold wallet loaded with the desired amount of crypto-currency.
+The Open-Source Crypto ATM, a Bitcoin ATM that someone with minimal electro-mechanical skill can build at home with parts from Amazon and hardware from Lowes.
+OSCA does not require you to disclose any personal information to use this ATM.
+The user inserts cash and the machine returns a cold wallet loaded with the desired amount of crypto-currency.

 *This project is still in beta and is in active development.*